Innovation Booster, CEO

 Luc VANDEPUTTE has experience throughout challenging organizational and managerial functions since 1981.
-Missions in over 55 countries have forged a solid experience of event and project management in multicultural environments.
+Networking oriented, missions in over 55 countries have forged a solid experience of event and project management in multicultural environments.

 Prior to founding Sport Interface, Luc was the FISU’s Director Summer Universiades.
 He was responsible for developing a business unit, improving effectiveness of the organising committee’s supervision with expansion of services to about 150 participating countries.
 Prior to these appointments, Luc served as FISU’s Assistant to the Secretary General (1979 – 1999) and contributed to the expansion of the FISU HQ in Brussels.
 In this role, he had day-to-day management responsibilities for the organising committee’s supervision and operations of 22 host countries for Summer Universiades (13 sports) and about 20 biennial world championships.

-Luc is senior lecturer in “Organisation and legislation of sport” and Faculty Council Member at the Motricity Sciences Faculty (ULB).
+Luc is Professor in “Organisation and legislation of sport” and Faculty Council Member at the Motricity Sciences Faculty (ULB Université Libre de Bruxelles).
 Luc is also lecturer in sport and recreational prospective, stakeholder networking dynamics, career strategy at AMOS Sport Business School in Paris and Lille.
-He serves as expert and tutor for the Executive Masters in Sports Organisation Management, sponsored by the International Olympic Committee.
-He also acted in executive education and applied studies in sport management at the Solvay Brussels School of Economics and Management (ULB Université Libre de Bruxelles).
+He serves as tutor for the Executive Masters in Sports Organisation Management, sponsored by the International Olympic Committee.
+He also acted in executive education and applied studies in sport management at the Solvay Brussels School of Economics and Management (ULB).